birdspotter-project/COS397/docs/source/user_guide/instructions.rst

 Possible Errors
 ##############################
 * Uploading a file that is not a .zip or .tif will result in an error.
+* .shp and .shx files in a .zip with missing fields may lead to errors.

 Contacting an Admin